John Cornford: Critical assessment

 Fuse in the welded front our fight preserves.

-The raw, even violent emotional honesty of these lines is both very modern—one cannot imagine a poet before about 1920 writing them—and very characteristic of Cornford's mature poetry.
+In Smith's interpretation, "A hesitant and solitary being wills himself, in a kind of prayer to an absent Marxian deity, not to lose his faith, to be a good Communist":

-His best-known poem, usually titled (after Cornford's death) "To Margot Heinemann," partakes of the same emotional directness, but in a more tender vein.
-The poem has been described by the poet Carol Rumens as "one of the most moving and memorable 20th-century love poems".
-While the form is in some respects traditional—ballad-form quatrains with rhyme scheme ABCB—its rhythms are skillfully irregular, with two to three stresses per line, and its rhymes often slant, including those of the moving last stanza: "And if bad luck should lay my strength Into the shallow grave, Remember all the good you can; Don't forget my love."
+Cornford's best-known poem, posthumously titled "To Margot Heinemann", partakes of the same emotional directness, but in a more tender vein.
+British poet Carol Rumens describes it as "one of the most moving and memorable 20th-century love poems".
+While the form is in some respects traditional—ballad-form quatrains with rhyme scheme ABCB—its rhythms are irregular, with two to three stresses per line, and its rhymes often slant like in the last stanza: "And if bad luck should lay my strength / Into the shallow grave, / Remember all the good you can; / Don't forget my love."
 Rumens says: "You feel as if you have been presented with a photograph of a young soldier's inner life.
 He is a passionate lover and a passionate warrior: these qualities are held in perfect psychic balance.
 And they are timeless.
 The speaker could be one of Homer's heroes.
 He could be a Spartan at Thermopylae."
-But the famous opening lines "Heart of the heartless world, / Dear heart, the thought of you" actually contain a blind quotation from Marx, who in the Introduction to his Critique of Hegel's Philosophy of Right describes religion as "the heart of a heartless world."
+The famous opening lines, "Heart of the heartless world, / Dear heart, the thought of you", actually contain a blind quotation from Marx, who in the Introduction to his Critique of Hegel's Philosophy of Right characterizes religion as "the heart of a heartless world."

-In his 1942 introduction to The Fury of the Living, a collection of poems by John Singer, Hugh MacDiarmid calls Cornford (along with Christopher Caudwell, another young writer killed fighting in Spain), one of the 'few inspiring exceptions' from the 'leftist poets of the comfortable classes'.

-The character of Tommy Judd in the 1981 award-winning play Another Country by Julian Mitchell was based on Cornford."